Invited Tesla to manufacture EVs in India: Gadkari

-New Delhi, April 15 (IANS) Union Road Transport and Highways Minister Nitin Gadkari on Thursday said that he has invited electric vehicle (EV) major Tesla Inc to start manufacturing EVs in India.
+New Delhi: Union Road Transport and Highways Minister Nitin Gadkari on Thursday said that he has invited electric vehicle (EV) major Tesla Inc to start manufacturing EVs in India.

 In his address at The Raisina Dialogue 2021, he said that it is golden opportunity for the company to start manufacturing in India.